Home Page Site Map Useful Links Email Me Glossary Next Page

 Diana was the Roman goddess of hunting, bringer of light, youthful and strictly virginal, and later, goddess of the moon.
 She had so many attributes in common with the Greek goddess Artemis that they are often treated as the same, though that is not strictly true.

-Drawing of a coin of Claudius showing the cult figure of Artemis at Ephesus Artemis had mixed origins.
+Artemis had mixed origins.
 Hellenistic culture absorbed many local deities into the Olympian Artemis.
 There were cult statues and shrines to such "Artemis" figures in the Greek world long before the flowering of Hellenistic culture or the heyday of Rome, and the example best known today was also one of the seven wonders of the ancient world: the temple of Artemis in Ephesus.
-This particular cult was very powerful locally, and those who are familiar with the Christian bible will no doubt know of the dealings the apostle Paul of Tarsus had with "Diana of the Ephesians."

 The cult statue in this temple was far from Hellenistic in style, and it is not likely that the locals thought of her as Artemis, but the Hellenes happily incorporated her into the Olympian pantheon.
 So when more recent writers refer to "Diana of the Ephesians" they are making at least two jumps from the actuality: from "Lady of Ephesus" to Artemis, and from Artemis to Diana.
 The drawing on the right is of a coin of Claudius which shows the cult statue at Ephesus.
 (This image is from A Dictionary of Roman Coins and is out of copyright.)

-A bronze coin of Perge showing a cult staue of Artemis Several cult images from earlier times are shown on coins of the Hellenistic and Roman periods.
-The rather vague image on this bronze coin of Perge, in Pamphylia, from the 2nd or 1st century BCE is another local goddess.
-Both her original and new identities are made clear by the reverse legend, APTEMIΔOΣ ΠEPΓAIAΣ, Artemis of Perge.
 The cult statue is shown in a simple temple structure with a pediment decoration that is probably an eagle.
 This particular coin has been counterstamped with the image of a seated sphinx, and later coins sometimes show columns topped with sphinxes on either side of the goddess.
 On the reverse is a bow and an arrow case, symbols which Artemis had in common with Diana.

-Unlike most of these coins, this one can be dated precisely because the makers usefully included the date in a recognised format: ΓΛP (GAR), year 133 of the city era, which corresponds to 114-115 CE.
+Unlike most of these coins, this one can be dated precisely because the makers usefully included the date in a known format: ΓΛP (GAR), year 133 of the city era, which corresponds to 114-115 CE.

-Hellenic Artemis
+Hellenistic Artemis

-The obverse of a bronze coin of Syracuse showing a bust of Artemis The cult of the Lady of Ephesus may have been active from before 1000 BCE, and it lasted up to 401 CE, when the temple was destroyed for the last time by St Paul Chrysostom.
-During this time, the Hellenic Artemis became firmly established.
+The cult of the Lady of Ephesus may have been active from before 1000 BCE, and it lasted up to 401 CE, when the temple was destroyed for the last time by St Paul Chrysostom.
+During this time, the Hellenistic Artemis became firmly established.

 This bronze from Syracuse, 317-289 BCE, is a very Hellenic interpretation of Artemis compared with the older cult figures.
 The image of a beautiful yet somehow remote woman seems very romantic to us and has lost all connection with the wooden cult images of the ancestors.
 You can just see the huntress's arrow case behind her shoulder.
 The legend, ΣΩTEIPA, means "saviour."